Smartphone maker Xiaomi's weak Hong Kong debut casts shadow on tech listings

 China Tower, the world’s largest mobile tower operator, has won approval for an IPO that could raise up to $10 billion.
 However, its listing timing will depend somewhat on Xiaomi’s stock performance, sources have told Reuters.

 Shares of some other tech-related companies that floated recently have been weak in Hong Kong.
-Ping An Healthcare and Technology Co Ltd (1833.HK) dropped below its IPO price on the second day of trading in May.
+Ping An Healthcare and Technology Co Ltd dropped below its IPO price on the second day of trading in May.

 Asked if the low pricing of some technology firms including Xiaomi will weigh on upcoming IPOs, Hong Kong stock exchange Chief Executive Charles Li said: “We cannot put a brake.
 The market is always open.
 It’s open to everybody...If you don’t like the price, you can stay away.”

-Xiaomi sold about 2.18 billion shares, making the IPO the largest in the technology sector since Alibaba Group Holding Ltd (BABA.N) raised $25 billion in New York in 2014.
+Xiaomi sold about 2.18 billion shares, making the IPO the largest in the technology sector since Alibaba Group Holding Ltd raised $25 billion in New York in 2014.

 Xiaomi focuses on low-priced, high-performance smartphones and touts an innovative business model that features online services, a range of consumer electronics products built by partner firms, and a retail strategy that includes a network of physical stores.